WayScience/NF1_3D_organoid_profiling_pipeline/3.cellprofiling/README.md

     - Texture

 - `<Measurement>`: The name of the feature being extracted:
-- `<Parameters>`: Any additional parameters used in the feature extraction, such as the size of the texture window or the number of bins for intensity features.
+- `<MeasurementParameters>`: Any additional parameters used in the feature extraction, such as the size of the texture window or the number of bins for intensity features.
 - For example, `Texture_Organoid_Mito_Entropy-256-3` indicates that the feature is a texture feature extracted from the organoid compartment using the Mito channel, with the feature being entropy and parameters of 256-3.